chooseaconduct/chooseaconduct.github.io/README.md

 (and why free speech is not something to give up lightly.)

 Remember - Love (not fear) conquers all.
 Be the change you want to see in the world.
 Learn to forgive.
-Be a mensch.
+Be a mensch (or try to.)
+Humanitas.
+Virtus.